How to Make a Podcast

 What should I name my podcast?

-I’ve seen a few mistakes over the years when it comes to name branding.
+I’ve seen a few mistakes over the years when it comes to naming and branding.
 One option is to name it within the provided conventions, such as ‘History of Music’.
 Another is to give it a unique name that’s catchy and intriguing, such as ‘Bach’s Corner’.
 Don’t go crazy with SEO keywords in your title, such as ‘History of Music Review Podcast’.
 It not only sounds contrived, but it’s hard to remember.

 How should I name my episodes?

-When I started, I used naming conventions I quickly realized weren’t helping me, for example ‘Show 1: Rome Industrial’.
+When I started, I used naming conventions I quickly realized weren’t helping me, for example, ‘Show 1: Rome Industrial’.
 After a few shows, I realized the part ‘Show 1’ was completely redundant.
 I didn’t want people to listen to my shows in order.
 I wanted them to listen to shows because the title intrigued them.
 Also, that numbering system took up a lot of valuable title space.
 I ended up dropping it down to ‘Rome Industrial’.
 This might not be appropriate for your show.

 How much preparation should I do?